 Auto VLAN detection allows FortiDeceptor to detect the available VLANs on the deployment network interface and display them in the GUI.
 You can select and add the VLANs for the deployment of Decoys later. - 3.
 Select the Detection Interface and click OK.
-You can select multiple ports.

-4. Click Add New VLAN/Subnet to manually add a VLAN or a subnet.
+You can select multiple ports. - 4.
+Click Add New VLAN/Subnet to manually add a VLAN or a subnet.
 Configure the following settings:

 Action Click Edit to edit the VLAN or subnet entry.
 The Edit button is visible only after the entry is saved.
-Appliance Destination of the VLAN/Subnet.
-This can be local (manager) or remote client (remote appliance).
-This column only shows in Central Management mode on the manager.
 Status Status of the IP address, such as if it is initialized.
 Name Name of the VLAN or subnet.
 Interface The port that connects to the VLAN or subnet.
 VLAN ID The VLAN's unique integer ID.
 Deploy Monitor IP/Mask The IP address to monitor.
-Gateway The gateway IP address of the deployment network.
+This is useful to mask the actual IP address.
+Mask must be 16 or higher.
 Tag You can specify a tag for the VLAN or subnet.
 Ref The number of objects referring to this object.